elastic/kibana/x-pack/test/reporting/README.md

   ### Running the tests

   There is more information on running x-pack tests here: https://github.com/elastic/kibana/blob/master/x-pack/README.md#running-functional-tests.
 Similar to running the API tests, you need to specify a reporting configuration file.
-Reporting currently has configuration files you can point to:
+Reporting currently has two configuration files you can point to:
   - test/reporting/configs/chromium_api.js
   - test/reporting/configs/chromium_functional.js